SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Mississippi Medical Center School of Dentistry discussed a range of topics including ethical dilemmas, reflections on personal accomplishments, differences between empathy, sympathy, and pity, and coping with minority status in certain environments.
-While some responses mentioned standard interview questions, there were no explicit references to MMI format or nondisclosure agreements.
+Students said most interesting question asked at University of Mississippi Medical Center School of Dentistry discussed a range of topics including the differences between empathy, sympathy, and pity, ethical dilemmas, retirement goals, past application experiences, personal qualities related to dentistry aspirations, coping as a minority in certain environments, and memorable life experiences.
+While some responses mentioned standard interview questions, there were diverse and thought-provoking inquiries, indicating a comprehensive evaluation process that may include MMI format and nondisclosure agreements.

 What was the most difficult question?

-Students said the most difficult question asked at University of Mississippi Medical Center School of Dentistry discussed ethical dilemmas, personal motivations for pursuing dentistry, contingency plans if not accepted, and the impact of external factors like elections on healthcare.
-Additionally, some responses referenced questions about low test scores and the challenging nature of explaining the choice to pursue dentistry in a clear and concise manner.
+Students said the most difficult question asked at University of Mississippi Medical Center School of Dentistry discussed ethical dilemmas, personal motivations for pursuing dentistry, contingency plans if not accepted, and the impact of external factors like politics on healthcare.
+Additionally, some respondents may have faced challenging questions related to low test scores or justifying their suitability for acceptance.

 How long was the interview?